 And what’s meant by matching capabilities?
 Well, when you purchase a piece of jewelry with multiple pearls, you want them to match in size and color, so pearls that are easy to match are more valuable.

-Because of their size and the extreme skill needed to aid in their growth, South Sea pearls can be considered the most valuable on our list.
+Because of their larger pearl size and the extreme skill needed to aid in their growth, the South Sea pearl can be considered the most valuable on our list.
 The highest quality ones come in either a golden or pure white tone.
 They can also be found in an array of other hues such as silver, blue, or green.

 What are the Rarest Pearls?